This post is by Vera Lim, an Inbound Marketing Manager with TradeGecko.

 Inventory management on Amazon marketplace will also allow you to set replenishment alerts (or reorder points) so that once the listing’s quantity hits your threshold, Amazon will send you a Replenishment Alert email.
 Amazon offers you the choice between setting these alerts according to units or weeks-of-cover (the number of weeks of on-hand fulfillable inventory based on your sales over the last 30 days).
 With the latter, Amazon does the maths for you.
 All you need to do is input your lead time and safety stock, leaving Amazon to calculate your reorder point based off current demand.

 In order to enjoy Replenishment Alerts, you’ll need to be using Amazon’s Fulfilled By Amazon (FBA) service.
 Amazon’s FBA means that you’ll ship your inventory to Amazon, who then handles all the packing and shipping details for you from the moment an order is placed.
 With Amazon FBA, you enjoy the shipping guarantees of having Amazon take care of your products from the time they reach Amazon’s warehouses to the point they’re delivered to the customer’s doorstep.
-But as an independent seller, cost is definitely a primary concern, and to help you decide whether the FBA costs are worth it, Amazon has provided a Fulfillment by Amazon Revenue Calculator.
+But as an independent seller, cost is definitely a primary concern, and to help you decide whether the FBA costs are worth it, use one of the Amazon FBA fee calculators available.

 Amazon has also extended its FBA services to encompass multiple sales channels allowing you to fulfill customer orders from other ecommerce platforms from a single pool of inventory in Amazon fulfillment centers.
 By opening up FBA services to sellers to who sell on multiple channels, Amazon is muscling its way in for a share of the 3PL (3rd Party Logistics) pie.